Teachers, Authors, Speakers, Writers And Experts!

 I also had a lot to teach.
 Many years ago I had set aside plans to create a series of training guides, and there was plenty of demand for the courses I had closed down, Blog Mastermind and Membership Site Mastermind, which I could teach fresh.

-While all of this was going on I was still testing different things to bring my blog traffic back up to where it was.
+While all of this was going on I was testing different ideas to bring my blog traffic back up to where it was.
 Perhaps it was the universe telling me something or just a coincidence, but around the same point that I found some clarity about my direction, my blog traffic tipped upwards, a trend that continued.

 I can never be certain of course given the nature of Google’s algorithms, but the changes I made to my blog I believe worked.
 Within two months my traffic was back to where it was two years ago.